 For more information on the NOAA decision:

 The decision by NOAA directs FEMA (Federal Emergency Management Administration) to change how floodplain development standards are implemented locally.
-Based on preliminary information provided by NOAA, federal law might only recognize work on an existing permit that has begun prior to September 15, 2016 and is completed prior to March 15, 2017.

 For more information, contact Brandon Reich, Marion County Planning, at (503) 566-4175 or